 Based on these academic findings, the decision to scrap Illinois’ constitutionally protected flat income tax in favor of a progressive income tax would likely have negative consequences for Illinois’ workforce, which has already been declining in recent years.
 It would likely widen gender pay gaps.

 Rejecting the ‘fair tax’ would halt an Illinois marriage penalty

-The creation of marriage penalties for most Illinoisans and the potential for marriage bonuses exclusively for high-income earners is yet another reason to reject the governor’s $3.7 billion progressive income tax hike.
+The creation of marriage penalties for most Illinoisans and the potential for marriage bonuses exclusively for high-income earners flies in the face of the rhetoric used by Pritzker’s campaign when promoting the “fair tax.”

 State leaders seeking to support working families should not be pushing tax policies that discourage women from working or punish them with taxes for getting married.
 They especially should not push a policy that yields windfalls for the rich for making the same decisions.

 Preserving Illinois’ constitutionally protected flat income tax structure would avoid both of these issues.